 All first-year undergraduate students (including affiliated students) will be required to sit a College Mock exam in the Lent Term, on the Monday falling before the start of Full Term.
-Details are in the College Calendar (https://www.st-edmunds.cam.ac.uk/college-life).
+Details are in the College Calendar.

 2.11 College Letters